MarkSchott/RealEstateCalculator/README.md

 # RealEstateCalculator
 This is a simple text based tool to calculate potentially interesting values pertaining to a real estate investment.
 It has minimal functionality.
-It looks for a text file of values that must be listed in the proper order.
-This order is listed in definitions/initial_definitions.txt.
-Included is a simple bash script to list the inital values and ending values one set after the other with the proper labels.
+You can provide a text file of key value pairs to be read in but if none is provided on the command line then by default it looks for "input.txt".

-Installation:
+Compilation:

 simply run the command